--All building owner names/percentages and dates recorded
+All building owner names/percentages and dates the ownership was recorded.

--All property owned by the landlord or the relative
+All property owned by the landlord or the relative.

-SF Tenants Union is supported only by your memberships and donations.
+SF Tenants Union is supported by your memberships and donations.

-If you find information on this web site useful, or if you want to support
+If you find information on this website useful, or if you want to support

 our work, please join or donate.
 Members get even more information via

-our Tenants Rights Handbook plus access to phone counseling
+our Tenants Rights Handbook plus access to phone counseling.

-Join or Donate By Credit or Debit Card
+Join or Donate by Credit or Debit Card